update4j/update4j/example/gradleExample/README.md

 - As only update4j and the JDK are packed into the installer, all JDK modules are included per default.
 This makes the package quite huge, but the risk of missing modules (e.g. SSL ciphers) is reduced.
 You may override this behaviour through the variable ``allModules``.
 If set to false, only the required modules of update4j will be included.

+- Signing: All files are signed by update4j with the key in ``src/main/sll/keystore.jks``.
+The keystore and parameters can be modified in the variables section at the top of ``update4j.gradle``.
+All jars in the package directory are signed additionally.

 ## Tested